 Consolidated financial statements were drawn up on the assumption of continuity of operations and are based on the accounting books and records of the companies included in the consolidation (Note 6).
 This accounting information is maintained in accordance with accountancy standards in effect in Portugal, adjusted during the consolidation process so that the consolidated financial statements are in accordance with International Standards on Financial Reporting as implemented throughout the European Union, in effect for financial years starting on 1 January 2014.
-Both the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) as well as the International Accounting Standards (IASC), issued by the International Financial Reporting Interpretations - SIC and IFRIC, issued by the International Financial Reporting Interpretation Committee (IFRIC) and Standard Interpretation Committee (SIC), which have been implemented in the EU, should be understood as forming part of the abovementioned standards.
+Both the International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) as well as the International Accounting Standards Committee (IASC) and respective interpretations - SIC and IFRIC, issued by the International Financial Reporting Interpretation Committee (IFRIC) and Standard Interpretation Committee (SIC), which have been implemented in the EU, should be understood as forming part of the abovementioned standards.